Skip to content (Press Enter)

 Part of this stage could involve coming up with a business name (if necessary) if you don’t already have one.
 You should also consider the kind of online business model you want to pursue, such as freelancing, eCommerce or information products like online courses.

 Your business plan needs to be flexible and driven by up-to-date market analysis and information.
-This includes recognising your prospective strengths, as well as your potential weaknesses and how you plan to overcome them.
+This includes recognising your prospective strengths, as well as your potential weaknesses, and how you plan to overcome them.

 Other factors to include are your payment methods, marketing plans and how you would be able to react to any unexpected changes in market conditions.
 If your small business will be trading products, you also need to think about your inventory sourcing, sales and distribution functions.